(aka On last looking into Facebook Marketplace)

 Feel the breeze and

-Water running into the
+Water running in the

 Sink; give me